Crabtree Emerald Mine,

 (Near Little Switzerland)

-The Crabtree Emerald Mine is one of the most famous emerald mines in North America, located here in the wild mountains of Western North Carolina, the Crabtree offers collecting opportunities for individual mineral collectors and rockclubs alike.
-Come spend the day with family, friends, and fellow rockhounds and try your luck at finding the rare gem green emeralds which the mine is famous for, along with a variety of other gems and minerals all native to this site: black tourmaline (schorl), yellow beryl, green beryl, garnet, mica, feldspar, quartz, fluorite, etc..
-To obtain permission to collect and schedule a date for your fieldtrip, simply contact us at:
+The Crabtree Emerald Mine is one of the most famous emerald mines in North America.
+Located in the wild mountains of Western North Carolina, the Crabtree offers collecting opportunities for individual mineral collectors and rock clubs alike.
+Come spend the day with family, friends and fellow rockhounds and try your luck at finding the rare gem green emeralds which the mine is famous for.
+You may also find other gems and minerals all native to this site: black tourmaline (schorl), yellow beryl, green beryl, garnet, mica, feldspar, quartz, fluorite, and more.
+To obtain permission to collect and schedule a date for your field trip, simply contact us at:

 Each individual entering the property will be required to sign a release form which you can print here: Release Form